 What is kava compared to other drugs?

-Kava also falls into the same class as other depressants like benzodiazepines, but it is non-addictive and doesn’t have the dangerous side effects that benzodiazepines do.
+Kava also falls into some people considering it like other depressants such as benzodiazepines, but it is non-addictive and doesn’t have the dangerous side effects that benzodiazepines do.
 It could also be compared to GHB which is a party drug that can get you addicted and is dangerous if not taken in moderation.

 Kava is the perfect alternative to alcohol and other drugs because it is non-addictive and has almost no negative side effects when taken in moderation.
 Australian’s are going wild for it because it leaves you feeling clearheaded and productive after drinking it – unlike other drugs which can leave you feeling foggy and unproductive the next day.
 So if you are looking to relax without feeling drowsy or out of it, Kava is the drink for you!
 You can buy Kava from our store page.